 What Can You Get At Starbucks When Pregnant?

 Can’t fathom life without your occasional Starbucks fix?
 Don’t worry, you definitely don’t have to go without, so long as you’re mindful about what’s in your drink.

 Which is the reason behind today’s post on guilt-free Starbucks drinks for pregnant women.

 Of course, your baby’s health is your priority, and you wouldn’t want to jeopardize it by consuming caffeine in excess, nor would you want to consume high amounts of sugar.
 (Especially if you’re prone to gestational diabetes like I am.)

 Risks of doing so include high blood sugar, excess weight gain, and dehydration on your end.
-As for your baby, too much caffeine could cause a higher risk of birth defects and high sugar consumption can cause fetal programming – in other words, a higher risk of chronic disease later in life.
+As for your baby, too much caffeine could cause a higher risk of birth defects and high sugar consumption could potentially increase their risk of chronic disease later in life.

 But as long as you don’t have any dietary concerns and you enjoy your Starbucks drinks in moderation, you have no reason to feel guilty about indulging.